labgrid-project/labgrid/doc/configuration.rst

      myloaderkey: path/to/myloader.bin

 Arguments:
-  - image (str): The key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
+  - image (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
-  - usb_loader (srt): The key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target
+  - usb_loader (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the path of a first-stage bootloader image to write

 UUUDriver
 ~~~~~~~~~